 Educational Technology & Interaction Design

-When talking about educational technology research, what normally comes to mind is software and hardware to help student in knowledge acquisition, literacy and numeracy, or as with my research, support students’ collaboration and higher level thinking skills.
+When talking about educational technology research, what normally comes to mind is software and hardware to help students in knowledge acquisition, literacy and numeracy, or as with my research, support students’ collaboration and higher level thinking skills.
 The more work we do with students and the more studies we run I am getting more and more interested in two other aspects that are at the boundaries of such learning activities, mainly motivation and evaluation.

 If, to begin with, a student is not motivated to engage with an activity, then no technology no matter how great will be of any use, unless the use of the technology becomes the motivation.
 From this perspective, I started getting more interested in the idea of exploring the potential role of technology in increasing students’ motivation and engagement.
 That is, motivation/engagement becomes the key (or at least a key) design objective with learning happening as a result of students engagement, rather designing for learning, hoping that student will be engaged enough to benefit from the technology at hand?